VIAME/VIAME/examples/annotation_and_visualization/README.rst

 GUIs are useful for displaying detections, their respective probabilities, for running detections, and for making new annotations in video.
 There are additionally simpler GUIs which can be enabled in .pipe files that are a part of KWIVER.
-For examples on how to run both of these GUIs see the "annotation_and_visualization" example folder. vpView doesn't load imagery by default, but instead loads project files (details below) which are simple text files pointing to imagery, groundtruth, computed detections, and/or homographies for the input data.
-If you just want to use the tool to make annotations you don't need to specify the later three, and just need to set a DataSetSpecifier.
+For examples on how to run both of these GUIs see the "annotation_and_visualization" example folder. vpView can either be pointed directly to imagery, pointed to a compressed video file (see [install-dir]/configs/prj-*/for_videos) or given an input prj file that points to the location of input imagery and any optional settings (e.g. groundtruth, computed detections, and/or homographies for the input data).
+If you just want to use the tool to make annotations you don't need to specify the later three, and just need to set a DataSetSpecifier or use the File->New Project option to load imagery directly.

 There are 2 default run scripts in this folder. "launch_annotation_interface" launches the main vpview annotation and results display GUI while "run_display_pipe" runs the simpler in-pipeline display GUI.
 Lastly, "run_chip_pipe" creates image chips and "run_draw_pipe" does the same as display, only writing out images with boxes drawn on top of them to file.